jordon-mcgowan/WeatherConditions-Demo/README.md

   The following functionality was achieved:

-  * User can input location, application displays weather condtions (current temperature, temperature range and weather description), of inputted location.
+  * User can input location, application displays weather conditions (current temperature, temperature range and weather description), of inputted location.
   * User can select what unit of measurement the temperature is displayed to them in.
   * GUI Interface.
   * Error handling for invalid input, bad responses from the API and device not being connected to the internet.